elh0/Interactive-Frontend-Development-Milestone-Project/README.md

 ## Deployment

-To deploy my project I pushed my local respoitry to my GitHub repository named **Interactive-Frontend-Development-Milestone-Project** via the GitHub for desktop.
-Commits were deployed each time edits were made to my code and I needed to save them.
-To create my GitHub page I built it from the Master branch.
+To deploy my project, I pushed my local repository to my GitHub repository named **Interactive-Frontend-Development-Milestone-Project** via the GitHub for desktop.
+Commits were deployed each time edits were made to my code, and I needed to save them.
+To create my GitHub page, I built it from the Master branch.

 ### [My GitHub](https://github.com/elh0)